-The Eat Think Vote campaign has been running for over 2 months!
-Hundreds of Canadians have gathered to talk to their candidates so far to make food an election issue.
+Thousands of Canadians have gathered at Eat Think Vote Events to talk to their candidates to make food an election issue.
 Check out these news articles from national and regional media.

 AMHERST, N.S. — How farmers are supported, or taxed, could make all the difference in providing food security and eliminating hunger and poverty in Nova Scotia and across Canada.